top of page

 DNA

-Relapse prevention by memory erasure
+Relapse prevention by memory manipulations

 Alcoholism is a chronic relapsing disorder, has severe impacts on society, and is responsible for 4% of death world-wide.
 By combining animal models and studies with alcoholic patients, this project focuses on preventing alcohol craving and relapse in abstinent subjects, by disrupting alcohol-associated memories that cause relapse to alcohol seeking and drinking.